Okinawa in a wheelchair: An Accessibility Guide

 Shopping at Naha International Street – Kokusai Dori

 In addition to that, there is another accessible shopping location, the T GALLERIA at Omoromachi Station.
-The duty-free mall covers a large choice of luxury brands.
+The duty-free mall covers a wide choice of luxury brands.

 Accessible Hotel in Naha with Roll-in shower